-Step 2 -ONU authentication:
+8 Step 3 ONU Authentication authentication:

-Upon completion of eOAM discovery, the ONU and OLT proceed with ONU authentication using the method defined in 11.2.2.
-This step cryptographically verifies the ONU identity within the network.
-If the ONU fails to authenticate, the OLT may retry the authentication procedure with a different ONU's credential.
-The OLT does not provision user services to an ONU that has failed to authenticate using any of its available certificates.
+9 Upon establishment of the initial keycompletion of eOAM discovery, the ONU and OLT proceed 10 with ONU authentication using the method defined in -11.2.2.
+This step cryptographically 11 verifiesensures that the ONU is a trusted entityidentity within the network and that the initial key 12 is authentic.
+If the ONU fails to authenticate, the OLT may retry the authentication procedure with 13 a different ONU's credential.
+The OLT does not provision user services to an ONU that has failed 14 to authenticate using any of its available certificates.

-Step 3 - Establishment of the initial key:
+15 Step 3 - Establishment of the initial key:

-Once the ONU and OLT have completed the authentication exchange, both the OLT and ONU independently derive the initial symmetric encryption key.
-The key derivation and activation methods are specified in 11.3.2.
+16Once the ONU and OLT have completed the authentication exchange, both the OLT and ONU17independently derive the initial symmetric encryption key.
+The key derivation and activation18methods are specified in 11.3.2.

-Step 4 - Secure distribution and activation of session keys:

-The OLT/NMS distributes the first session key to the ONU using the session key distribution protocol (see 11.3.3).
-The messages exchanged under the session key distribution protocol are encrypted using the initial key obtained in Step 3.
-After the encryption key is distributed to the ONU, the OLT initiates a switch to the new key (i.e., key activation by both the OLT and the ONU), using the procedure described in 11.3.4.
+- 19 Step 4 Secure distribution and activation of session keys: - The OLT/NMS distributes the new-first session key to the ONU using the session key distribution protocol (see-11.3.3).
+The messages exchanged under the session key distribution protocol are encrypted using the initial key obtained in Step 23.
+After the encryption key is distributed to the ONU, the OLT initiates a switch to the new key (i.e., key activation by both the OLT and the ONU), using the procedure described in -11.3.4.

-Step 5 - ONU authorization
+25 Step 5 - ONU authorization

-ONU authorization refers to the verification of ONU's eligibility to operate on the operator's network.
-ONU authorization is initiated by the NMS/AAA server after the ONU has successfully authenticated and symmetric encryption has been established for secure communication between the OLT and the ONU.
-The ONU authorization procedure is specified in 11.2.3.
-The exchange of information between the OLT and ONU pertaining to the ONU authorization is carried over the encrypted MLID logical link.
+26ONU authorization refers to the verification of ONU's eligibility to operate on the operator's27network.
+ONU authorization is initiated by the NMS/AAA server after the ONU has successfully28authenticated and symmetric encryption has been established for secure communication between29the OLT and the ONU.
+The ONU authorization procedure is specified in 112.3.
+The exchange of30information between the OLT and ONU pertaining to the ONU authorization is carried over the31encrypted MLID logical link.

-Step 6 - Secure provisioning of additional logical links:
+32 Step 5-6 - Secure provisioning of additional logical links:

-If the NMS determines that the ONU is authorized to operate on a given PON network, it proceeds with the provisioning of the additional bidirectional and unidirectional (multicast) logical links for this ONU.
-The additional logical links are provisioned using the extended action acConfigLlid (see 14.6.2.8).

-Note that no additional encryption configuration steps are needed for the newly-provisioned bidirectional links.
+- 33With the encryption of the PLID and MLID of the given ONU establishedIf the NMS determines34that the ONU is authorized to operate on a given PON network, it proceeds, the NMS can proceed35with the provisioning of the additional bidirectional and unidirectional (multicast) logical links for36this ONU.
+The additional logical links are provisioned using the extended action acConfigLlid37(see 14.6.2.8). - Note that no additional encryption configuration steps are needed for the newly-provisioned bidirectional links.
 These links automatically begin operating with the ONU's currently active session encryption key.
 However, this is not the case for the newly provisioned unidirectional (multicast) logical links.
-As explained in 11.3.3.3, each of multicast logical link uses a unique encryption key that is shared among all members of this multicast group.
-Therefore, before the ONU is able to process the data frames received on the multicast logical link, it needs to obtain the specific encryption key for that multicast group.
+As explained in-11.8.3.3, each of multicast logical link uses a unique encryption key that is shared among all members of this multicast group.
+Therefore, before the

+ONU is able to process the data frames received on the multicast logical link, it needs to obtain the specific encryption key for that multicast group.
 The multicast keys are distributed using the same extended action acConfigEncrKey (see 14.6.5.1) as is used for the unicast keys.